loopholelabs/latensee/README.md

 ## Overview

-LatenSee is A Redis/Valkey latency visualization tool.
+LatenSee is a Redis/Valkey latency visualization tool.

-It enables you to:
+It enables you to ...

 - **Visualize latency in real-time**: By providing a [hydrapp](https://github.com/pojntfx/hydrapp/)-based UI, it is able give insights into your Redis/Valkey server's latency as the test is running.
 - **Monitor jitter and latency over a long period of time**: By giving you the option of pausing and resuming tests and providing various configuration options, LatenSee can be used to gather detailed long-term metrics.